|

 Estimate:

-population for 2006, according to world-gazetteer.
+population for 2009, according to US Census Bureau.

 Gross National